Monday, April 30, 2018

 If your case involves school-aged children, know that questions may arise related to school performance and attendance.
 Being able to demonstrate a history or pattern of positive involvement in your child's education is a plus.
 Good indicators include Parent-Teacher Association (PTA) involvement, attendance at parent-teacher conferences, and a record of communication with the school related to your child.

 After a brief overview of ways to build your case, the following list represents situations to avoid if possible:

 1) Do not assume

 Never assume that the judge will favor you over the opposing party due to gender, financial stability, or any other surface related factor.
 Custody is simply about the question of which party provides the child(ren) with the likelihood of growing up in the best environment.
 Custody is a matter of character.

 Many have heard the saying, "Keep your friends close, but keep your enemies even closer."
 In custody matters, it is important that you not seem overly critical or fault finding toward the opposing party.
 Both parents have a stake in the outcome of the case.
 If it appears that you are unwilling to work with the other party or consider his/her needs, the judge may view this negatively.
 Besides, if the case is not decided in your favor, the other party may be more willing to accommodate your needs if they feel less attacked during the custody process.
 Remember, it is more about what you do as a parent and less about what the other parent does not do.

 3) People in your circle

-Not everyone who has access to you needs to have access to your child(ren).
+Not everyone who has access to your needs to have access to your child(ren).
 Far too often, parents are judged by the company they keep.
-Involvement in numerous or unstable friendships and relationships can negatively impact the way a judge views your ability to provide a safe and stable environment conducive for raising children.
+Involvement in numerous or unstable friendships and relationships can negatively impact the way a judge views your ability to provide a safe and stable environment conducive to raising children.